-The Remuneration Policy of the CBN Group is in line with its strategy and Risk Appetite, objectives and core values, complying with the rules and legislation in force, such as chapter 1.7 of the Act on Financial Supervision ('AFS'), the Dutch Banking Code and the Guidelines on Sound Remuneration Policies, as amended from time to time.
-The CBN Group consists of Citco Bank Nederland NV including its branches and subsidiary.
+The Remuneration Policy of the CBN Group is in line with its strategy and Risk Appetite, objectives and core values, complying with the rules and legislation in force, such as chapter 1.7 of the Act on Financial Supervision ('AFS'), the Regulation on Sound Remuneration Policies 2021 (RBB 2021), the Dutch Banking Code and the Guidelines on Sound Remuneration Policies, as amended from time to time.
+The CBN Group consists of Citco Bank Nederland N.V. including its branches and subsidiary.
 Insofar as required, the Remuneration Policy is applicable to the CBN Group.

-The CBN Group Remuneration Policy was reviewed in August 2023.
-No changes were required.
+The CBN Group Remuneration Policy annual review 2024 has commenced in 2024.
 The CBN Group Remuneration Policy reflects the sustained and long-term interests for the CBN Group and its stakeholders.
 The Remuneration Policy is gender neutral and it helps to ensure equal career opportunities and equal pay for the same job and jobs of equal value.
 Additionally, the Policy ensures that: